AL333Z/fp-lib-design/fp-lib-design.md

 ## Cons:
 - still **low level**
 - how to specify message confirmation?
-- what if the user needs to implement a never-ending concurrent message consumer?
+- what if the user needs to implement a **never-ending concurrent message consumer**?

 ---

 # Switching to top-down

-- Let's evaluate how we can model an api for a never-ending message consumer!
+- Let's evaluate how we can model an api for a **never-ending message consumer**!

 ---